Dalbee/energy-analytics-fabric-bi/docs/architecture/overall_fabric_architecture.md

 Key governance elements include:

-- Workspace separation
-- Naming standards
-- Dataset endorsement and certification
-- Access control (RLS/OLS)
-- Change management
-- Monitoring and observability

-Full governance details are documented in the Governance Blueprint.
+- Workspace Separation: Environments are isolated to prevent unauthorized changes to production.

+- Naming Standards: Adherence to enterprise conventions for clear asset discovery.

+- Quality Gates: The pipeline includes a *Validation Notebook*; if row counts or data types fail checks, the downstream Semantic Model refresh is automatically halted to prevent "bad data" from reaching reports.

 ---

 ## 8. Summary

-This architecture reflects a scalable, governed, and maintainable analytics environment suitable for an enterprise operating in the energy sector.
-It provides a strong foundation for BI reporting, operational analytics, data governance, and long-term platform growth.
+This architecture reflects a production-ready, Spark-centric environment.
+By leveraging *Import Mode* for the final reporting layer, the platform combines the massive processing power of Spark with the lightning-fast interactivity of Power BI, meeting the high standards of performance and reliability required in the energy sector.